What is a CSA?

 All of our deliveries are sent by the farms and companies, and then sorted and distributed by member volunteers.
-Because this is 100% volunteer run on the CSA side, we ask each member to complete volunteer shifts, or take year-round volunteer positions.
+CSA’s are not for profit, and depend entirely on volunteers to function.
+We ask each member to complete volunteer shifts, or take year-round volunteer positions.

 Sunnyside CSA Procedures

-Our food pick-up location is Sunnyside Community Services.
-Pick-up time is Thursdays from 5-8pm.
-Any food not picked up that week is donated to the Senior Program at SCS.
+All food pickups are at Sunnyside Community Services, on Thursdays from 5-8pm.
+Any food not picked up is donated to the Senior Program at SCS.